Wojtman/10xCookbook/.ai/supabase-auth.md

 ## Before we start

-VERY IMPORTANT: Ask me which pages or components should behave differently after introducing authentication.
-Adjust further steps accordingly.
+Policy: All application content requires authentication.
+Only `/auth/*` pages and auth API endpoints are publicly accessible.
+Adjust middleware and route guards accordingly.

 ## Core Requirements